Food, hospital rooms, hotels: List of items that will get costlier from today after GST hike

 The government has raised taxes on certain goods and services even as consumers are facing rising inflation.

-From Monday, tax increases will kick in for a number of goods and services ranging from unbranded pre-packaged food items, milk and curd, to hospital rooms with rents above Rs 5,000.
+From Monday, tax increases will kick in for a number of goods and services ranging from unbranded packaged food items, milk and curd, to hospital rooms with rents above Rs 5,000.

 Last month, the Goods and Services Tax Council decided to rationalise rates to remove the inverted duty structure where tax on inputs were higher than the final product.